Gear Guide

 Frequently asked questions

-What is the best all-around saltwater setup for Northeast fishing?
+What is the best all-around saltwater setup for Northeast coastal fishing?

 The best all-around setup depends on where you fish most.
 A mixed shore and surf angler should prioritize a durable saltwater spinning reel and a rod matched to the lures and water they actually fish.